GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 }

-`runWithAssetMutex` is our own internally defined function that serializes indexedDB access.
+`runWithAssetMutex` is our own internally defined function that serializes IndexedDB access.
 This is required for any read-modify-write type operations, as the IndexedDB API is asynchronous.

 Now let's take a look at how we access files.
 Below is our `getAsset` function: